google/nsjail/index.md

 ***
 ### More info

-The options should be self-explanatory, and these are available with:
+The command-line options should be self-explanatory, while the proto-buf config options are described in [config.proto](https://github.com/google/nsjail/blob/master/config.proto)

 <pre>
 ./nsjail --help